SamuelBrudner/plume_nav_sim/paper/paper.md

 ### Design goals: beyond a toy gridworld

 The current release of `plume-nav-sim` uses deliberately simple plume models: a static Gaussian plane and a short example plume movie.
-From the agent’s perspective, these are scalar-valued fields discretized on a grid and rendered into observations.
-The goal of the library is not to provide high-fidelity fluid dynamics, but to standardize how such fields, chemosensory observations, experiment configurations, and logged artifacts are represented in a Gymnasium-compatible environment.
+However, the library's core contribution is the architectural separation between the environmental dynamics and the agent's discrete world.

-In contrast to general-purpose gridworld libraries such as Minigrid, which encode symbolic tile types and tasks (walls, goals, doors, keys) in small discrete arrays or RGB images, `plume-nav-sim` is organized around odor concentration fields and chemosensory sensing.
+In contrast to general-purpose gridworld libraries such as Minigrid, where the environment state is typically a direct arrangement of symbolic tiles (walls, goals, doors), `plume-nav-sim` treats the odor field as a distinct, continuous-time or continuous-space entity that is projected onto the agent's sensors.
 Even when instantiated with simple plumes, the library provides:

-1. **A first-class PlumeField abstraction** (analytic or movie-based) that decouples the odor landscape from the spatial grid.
+1.  **A first-class PlumeField abstraction** that decouples the underlying odor landscape (which may be continuous, high-resolution, or temporally evolving) from the agent's spatial grid.
-2. **Observation models** built around local concentration (with optional short histories), rather than agent coordinates or symbolic maps.
+2.  **Sensor models** that query this field based on agent morphology (e.g., point vs. stereo antennae) rather than simply reading a grid cell value.
 3.  **A schema-validated data capture pipeline** that records trajectories, environment configuration, seeds, and plume dataset identifiers.

-This makes the environment a small but reusable substrate for plume-navigation experiments, rather than a generic gridworld benchmark.
+This design ensures that the agent's interaction with the odor field remains consistent whether the underlying plume is a simple analytical function or a high-fidelity fluid dynamics simulation.

 ### Functionality

 `plume-nav-sim` exposes a Gymnasium environment designed to simulate olfactory search tasks.
 A key design goal is to standardize the interface between plume datasets and RL environments.

-- **Plume Dynamics as Data Interface:** A pluggable backend supporting both analytical models (e.g., Gaussian with turbulence) and empirical fields.
+- **Plume Dynamics as Data Interface:** A pluggable backend supporting both analytical models (e.g., Gaussian) and empirical fields.
 Although the example plume movie shipped with `plume-nav-sim` is intentionally short and simple, the underlying movie interface is designed around an explicit xarray/Zarr schema for plume datasets.
 This makes it possible to plug in richer experimental or simulated plumes without changing the environment code, and to record which dataset and version were used in each experiment artifact.
 - **Sensor Models:** Configurable agent sensors that expose local concentration at the agent and optional short histories, without revealing the agent’s absolute position or the full plume field.
 - **Navigation:** Discrete action spaces tailored for bio-inspired locomotion (e.g., run-and-tumble, surge-and-cast).
 - **Reward Structures:** Flexible reward functions for source discovery (reward on entering a neighborhood around the source) with optional penalties per step or for leaving the domain.